 In March of 2016, Taylor Force, a graduate of West Point, who had successfully served two tours of duty with the US Armed Forces, one in Iraq and one in Afghanistan, went to Israel as a graduate student with his class from Vanderbilt University, and while touring was mistaken for a Jew, and was fatally stabbed by a Palestinian terrorist.
 A bill, named in memory of Taylor, was introduced in the US House and Senate to deduct the amount of American aid to the Palestinian Authority that goes into the Palestinian “Prisoner’s Pensions’ Fund” and “Martyrs Fund.”
-EMET was there, from the onset, when the bill was initially introduced by Rep. Doug Lamborn (Republican – Colorado), Senator Lindsey Graham (Republican – South Carolina) and Senator Roy Bunt (Republican – Missouri), and worked vociferously for its passage.
+EMET was there from the onset when the bill was initially introduced by Rep. Doug Lamborn (R-Colo.), Senator Lindsey Graham (R- SC) and Senator Roy Bunt (R-Mo.), and worked vociferously for its passage.

 When the bill was finally passed and signed into law by President Donald Trump on March 23, 2018, EMET received an email from Taylor Force’s parents, Stuart and Robbi Force thanking us “for being there, with us, all along.”

-In 1995, EMET’s Sarah Stern worked with Senator Diane Feinstein (Democrat – California) and Senator Jon Kyl (Republican – Arizona), on the Jerusalem Embassy Relocation Act.
-The act which passed the Senate 93 to 5, and the House 374 to 37, recognizes that each sovereign nation has the right, under international law, to recognize its own capital, and that since 1950, the sovereign State of Israel had recognized Jerusalem as its capital.
+In 1995, EMET’s Sarah Stern worked with Senator Diane Feinstein (D-Calif.) and Senator Jon Kyl (R-Ariz.), on the Jerusalem Embassy Relocation Act.
+The act, which passed the Senate 93 to 5, and the House 374 to 37, recognizes that each sovereign nation has the right, under international law, to recognize its own capital, and that since 1950, the sovereign State of Israel had recognized Jerusalem as its capital.
 The law further states that the parts of Jerusalem that came under Israeli control should remain under Israeli sovereignty and that Jerusalem “should remain a united city.”

-The law did have a provision in it that had stated that for “national security purposes” the President had the right, every six months to issue a presidential waiver.
+The law had a provision for “national security purposes,” that the President had the right every six months to issue a presidential waiver.
 From 1995 on, EMET had never stopped educating successive administrations, members of Congress and their staffers about the centrality of Jerusalem to the Jewish people, how it is the seat of the Israeli Parliament, the President’s office, the Supreme Court; that there is absolutely no way that the city would ever again be divided, and that moving the American Embassy to Jerusalem offers some sorely needed “reality therapy” and that putting an end to unrealistic expectations and fantasies, which would actually help the cause of peace.

 On December 6, 2017, the American Embassy was finally moved to Jerusalem to Jerusalem, EMET’s Sarah Stern debated Ambassador Nicholas Burns on MSNBC about the move.

 It begins in kindergarten.
-Every day millions of children are hearing a barrage of Palestinian propaganda in the classroom.
-By third grade they are asked to become “freedom fighters for Palestine” to end Israel’s “occupation” of their land.
+Every day, millions of children hear a barrage of Palestinian propaganda in the classroom.
+By third grade, they are asked to become “freedom fighters for Palestine” to end Israel’s “occupation” of their land.